 Therefore allowing the wire to flex a little.
 Furthermore, it also allows it to accommodate changes in grade or slopes better.

 Designed to keep larger farm animals contained, woven wire is available in a variety of mesh sizes.
 2″x4″ and 4″x4″ are the most popular and work well for most dogs.
+No climb horses fence is also great for dogs.

 Larger hole sizes are available too.
 Many are designed for cattle and will obviously be too large to contain a dog.
 However, there are many sizes in between that will safely keep your pet contained and cut down on cost.